 COVID-19 Response Whistler Olympic Park

-Whistler Olympic Park’s biggest priority for the upcoming winter season is to ensure the health and safety of all our guests, athletes, staff and community.
+Whistler Olympic Park’s biggest priority is to ensure the health and safety of all our guests, athletes, staff and community.
 We continue to monitor new developments daily to ensure our operations follow the latest federal and provincial policies and recommendations.

 To enhance safety across our venue and programs, we have implemented new protocols and made necessary modifications to how we operate.
 We ask that all our guests assist in keeping Whistler Olympic Park and our Sea to Sky community as safe as possible by reviewing the below information ahead of time and planning your visit for this winter season accordingly.
 As the season progresses, our team will provide updates on any adjustments to operations on this page.